datastaxdevs/workshop-ai-as-api/README.md

 database and the location and file name of the Secure Connect Bundle you just uploaded to Gitpod, respectively.)

+> If you don't have (or don't want to use) the actual trained model at hand,
+> you can switch to a lightweight mock by setting
+> `MOCK_MODEL_CLASS="0"` in this dot-env file.

 ### Baby steps: a minimal API